bukiro/PECS/README.md

 - [ ] (documentation) :)
 - [ ] Initiative tracker, battles, being a battle member, GM-Player-Communication.......
 - [ ] Stretch Goal: Include optional Stamina & Resolve system

-active to-do:
-- feats are done, need to be converted to csv
-- it would be great if the task of removing empty properties after the conversion could be automated.
-Does VSC maybe have a pattern database?